Demystifying Dependency Bugs in Deep Learning Stack

-\textbf{Literature.} On the one hand, a lot of advances have been made to investigate~DBs in different ecosystems, e.g., Java~\cite{wang2018dependency, huang2020interactive}, C/C++~\cite{jia2021depowl}, JavaScript~\cite{patra2018conflictjs}, Python~\cite{mukherjee2021fixing, wang2020watchman}, Go~\cite{wang2021hero}, and Debian~and Red Hat~\cite{artho2012software}.
-They only consider DBs at the homogeneous library layer.
-However, DBs in the DL ecosystem are different because they can occur~across all the heterogeneous layers in the DL stack.~On~the~other~hand,~a~lot of efforts have also been made to explore characteristics (e.g,~symptoms, root~causes and fix patterns) of general bugs~\cite{EmpiricalStudyTensorFlow2018, islam2019comprehensive, humbatova2019taxonomy, islam2020repairing, nikanjam2022faults} and specific bugs~\cite{zhang2020empirical, chen2021empirical, zhang2021autotrainer, MLAPI2021, cao2021characterizing} in DL applications.
-However,~these studies are not specifically designed for DBs, and thus only uncover partial characteristics of DBs in DL stack; e.g., dependency-related questions are often the most difficult to answer among all questions of DL applications on StackOverflow~\cite{alshangiti2019developing, zhang2019empirical}.
-Therefore, although it~is~necessary to understand the characteristics of DBs in DL stack, no systematic study exists yet, hindering dependency management.
+\textbf{Literature.} On the one hand, a lot of advances have~been made to investigate~DBs in different ecosystems, e.g., Java~\cite{wang2018dependency, huang2020interactive}, C/C++~\cite{jia2021depowl}, JavaScript~\cite{patra2018conflictjs}, Python~\cite{mukherjee2021fixing, wang2020watchman}, Go~\cite{wang2021hero},~and Debian~and Red~Hat~\cite{artho2012software}.
+They only consider DBs~at~the~homogeneous library layer.
+However, DBs in the DL ecosystem are different because they can occur~across all the heterogeneous layers in the DL stack.~On~the~other~hand,~a~lot of efforts~have been made to investigate characteristics (e.g,~symptoms,~root causes and fix patterns) of general bugs~\cite{EmpiricalStudyTensorFlow2018, islam2019comprehensive, humbatova2019taxonomy, islam2020repairing, nikanjam2022faults} and specific bugs~\cite{zhang2020empirical, chen2021empirical, zhang2021autotrainer, MLAPI2021, cao2021characterizing} in DL applications.~However, these studies are not specifically designed for DBs, and thus only uncover partial characteristics of DBs in DL stack.
+Therefore, although it~is~necessary to understand the characteristics of DBs in DL stack, no systematic study exists yet.